Divorce Lawyers Hackensack New Jersey

 How the Divorce Process Works in New Jersey

-As experienced divorce lawyers in NJ can tell you, divorce involves much more complications than most people think.
+As experienced divorce lawyers can tell you, divorce involves much more complications than most people think.
 It seems like an already messy affair on the surface, but it is much more complex.
 Once the grounds for divorce are determined, the spouse filing for divorce must send a notice to the other spouse.

 Each spouse reviews their finances, where they will decide on the ownership of certain assets, the value of assets, child support, and other topics.
 A matrimonial settlement agreement must then be reached by the two parties.
 The parties and their lawyers must then attend a contested or uncontested hearing where a judge will hear arguments for the divorce, then will determine if they will issue a judgment of divorce.